srinivas-bekkam/epam-react/learning/ClientInterview.md

 client: SNP
 interviewer: Syam Lanka

-1.explain about your project?
+1. explain about your project?
-2.how was authentication and authorization implemented in you project?
+2. how was authentication and authorization implemented in you project?
-3.how was routing system in your project?
+3. how was routing system in your project?
-4.What is url how is it present in your project?
+4. What is url how is it present in your project?
-5.What is usemutation hook used for?
+5. What is usemutation hook used for?
-6.explain about interceptors.
+6. explain about interceptors.
-7.Did you implement interceptors in your project?
+7. Did you implement interceptors in your project?
-8.What are different modes?in webpack explain
+8. What are different modes?in webpack explain
-9.what are environment variables
+9. what are environment variables
-10.What does .env file does?
+10. What does .env file does?
-11.what is useQuery?
+11. what is useQuery?
-12.do you work with sagas?What is the difference between redux and redux toolkit 13.What is webpack?how did you configure it?
+12. do you work with sagas?What is the difference between redux and redux toolkit
+13. What is webpack?how did you configure it?
-14.explain about useReducer?
+14. explain about useReducer?
-15.explain about useCallback and useMemo hook?
+15. explain about useCallback and useMemo hook?
-16.difference between useCallback and useMemo?
+16. difference between useCallback and useMemo?
-17.did you use aggrid?if yes explain
+17. did you use aggrid?if yes explain
-18.how do you implement useCallback can you code with an example?
+18. how do you implement useCallback can you code with an example?
-19.How do you do post call with axios ?
+19. How do you do post call with axios ?

 Pramila Chettri Basnet